Vocational Trade Schools in Texas

 Vocational schools in Texas offer paralegal studies degree and certificate programs.
 During a paralegal studies program, students take classes on topics like legal research, corporate law, contract law, and legal writing.
 Some paralegals also pursue professional certification to stand out in the job market.

-The median annual pay for paralegals and legal assistants exceeded $51,000 in 2019, and the field benefits from much faster-than-average projected job growth between 2018 and 2028.
+The median annual pay for paralegals and legal assistants exceeded $60,000 in 2023.

 Learn more about paralegal programs.